tconfrey/BrainTool/_posts/2021-08-25-Organizing-and-Managing-your-Browser.md

 <div class="cell left">
 BrainTool is also an extension that sits inside your browser and helps you keep track of all your topics and to work more efficiently.
 <br/><br/>
-The BrainTool Popup makes it easy to capture a note and assign a topic to a web page.
+The BrainTool Popup makes it easy to assign a topic to a web page, with a note capturing why its important.
 <br/><br/>
 The SidePanel holds the topic hierarchy for you to edit and curate.
 It lets you open and close topics en masse and navigate the pages you've associated with a topic.
 </div>